Tank Girl (film): Plot

 The mysterious Rippers slaughter guards at the W&P compound, then escape.
 Kesslee uses Tank Girl to lure the Rippers into the open, but they gravely wound him.
 Tank Girl and Jet Girl escape during the attack.
-Jet Girl steals a fighter jet from W&P and Tank Girl steals a tank, which she modifies heavily.
+Jet Girl steals a fighter jet from W&P, and Tank Girl steals a tank, which she modifies heavily.
 The girls learn from the eccentric Sub Girl (Ann Cusack) that Sam is working at a sex club called Liquid Silver.
 They infiltrate the club, rescue Sam from a pedophile, Rat Face (Iggy Pop), and then humiliate the club's owner, "The Madame" (Ann Magnuson), by making her sing Cole Porter's "Let's Do It" at gunpoint.
 W&P troops break up the performance and recapture Sam.
 Tank Girl and Jet Girl wander the desert and find the Rippers' hideout.
 They learn that the Rippers are supersoldiers created from human and kangaroo DNA by a man called Johnny Prophet.
 Tank Girl befriends a Ripper named Booga (Jeff Kober), while a Ripper named Donner (Scott Coffey) shows romantic interest in Jet Girl.
-Despite the objections of the Ripper T-Saint (Ice-T), who is suspicious of the girls, the Rippers' leader Deetee (Reg E. Cathey) sends the pair out to capture a shipment of weapons.
-The girls bring the weapons crates back, though most of them are empty.
+Despite the objections of the Ripper T-Saint (Ice-T), who is suspicious of the girls, the Rippers' leader, Deetee (Reg E. Cathey), sends the pair out to capture a shipment of weapons.
+The girls bring the weapons crates back, though most are empty.
 After finding Johnny Prophet dead in one of the containers, the girls and the Rippers realize that W&P has tricked them.

 The girls and the Rippers sneak into W&P, where they are ambushed.
 Kesslee, whose body had been reconstructed by the cybernetic surgeon Che'tsai (James Hong), reveals that Tank Girl has unknowingly been bugged.
-Deetee sacrifices himself damaging the generator, and in the darkness the Rippers turn the tide of the battle.
+Deetee sacrifices himself, damaging the generator, and in the darkness, the Rippers turn the tide of the battle.
 Jet Girl kills Sergeant Small (Don Harvey), who had earlier sexually harassed her.
 Kesslee reveals that Sam is in the pipe, her life endangered by rising water.
 Tank Girl kills Kesslee, then pulls Sam out of the pipe.
 The film ends with an animated sequence showing water starting to flow freely.
 Tank Girl drives down rapids, pulling Booga behind on water skis, then takes them over a waterfall, shouting for joy.